makersacademy/CV/README.md

 **Sainsbury's Local** (August 2012- December 2014)
 *Team Leader*

+## Interests

+Apart from code, I also love making things out of wood, playing guitar, going for long walks, and practicing yoga.

 ## Product Reviews

-> I've never met anybody like Michael.
+`I've never met anybody like Michael.
 He is so unique.
-At first you just see like a pinprick, but when you ge to know him he opens up and has so much more depth
+At first you just see like a pinprick, but when you ge to know him he opens up and has so much more depth.`

-> Michael is very, very, very intelligent and is a problem solver.
-He is always willing to take the time to explain things and is a good teacher.
+`Michael is very, very, very intelligent and is a problem solver.
+He is always willing to take the time to explain things and is a good teacher.`

-> He has crazy concentration.
-When working on a problem, he is so focussed and driven until he achieves his goal.
+`He has crazy concentration.
+When working on a problem, he is so focussed and driven until he achieves his goal.`

-> There is a romantic intensity to everything he does, from coding, to playing guitar, to talking about his girlfriend or wooden spoons.
+`There is a romantic intensity to everything he does, from coding, to playing guitar, to talking about his girlfriend or wooden spoons.`